Top 6 Venture Capital Firms For Govtech Startups

 4. US Department of Commerce, Economic Development Administation

-The U.S. Department of Commerce's Economic Development Administration (EDA) is a federal agency that supports regional economic growth.
-It promotes innovation and competitiveness across the country through targeted grant funding.
+The U.S. Department of Commerce's Economic Development Administration (EDA) is a federal agency that leads the government's economic development agenda.
+It promotes innovation and competitiveness to help create jobs and strengthen regional economies.

 - Investment stages: Grant